2020-2021 Fowler Fellows

-Scott McConnell is a fourth year Biochemistry, Molecular and Structural Biology (BMSB) student in Dr. Robert Clubb’s group.
-As an undergraduate, Scott studied biochemistry and received his B.S. degree from the University of California, Los Angeles in 2015.
+Jiahui Lu is a fourth year Biochemistry, Molecular and Structural Biology (BMSB) graduate student in Dr. David Eisenberg’s group.
+As an undergraduate at UC Davis, Jiahui worked on biochemical and structural studies of proteins involved in Tuberculosis assimilation pathways, and received her B.S. degree in the summer of 2017.

 Previous Fowler Fellows

 2019 David Boyer (Eisenberg lab), John Muroski (Loo lab), Orlando Martinez (Clubb lab)

 2018 Michael Hughes (Eisenberg lab), Kanishk Jain (Clarke lab), William Barshop (Wohlschlegel lab), Yuxi Liu (Yeates lab)

 2017 Brendan Amer (Clubb lab), Jeffrey Vinokur (Bowie lab), Anna Sahakyan (Plath lab)